Profit Maximization vs Wealth Maximization: What’s the Difference?

 Reinvest in your business: With more cash flowing into your business, you won’t have to delay the scaling your business.
 It can start as soon as you’re ready for it.

 Stepping stone to success: Short-term success doesn’t mean anything if you can’t sustain it.
-But profit maximization does teach business owners about the importance of being profitable from Day 1.
+But profit maximization does teach agency owners about the importance of being profitable from Day 1.

 Sellability: If you can demonstrate short-term success with your business (in addition to longterm viability), it’ll be much easier to sell it down the road.

-Non-existent long-term goals: There is a tendency for some business owners to focus solely on short-term gains.
+Non-existent long-term goals: There is a tendency for some agency owners to focus solely on short-term gains.
 This is a very risky way to run one’s business.

 Compromised values: When your only goal is to widen the gap between your earnings and your costs, decisions are no longer made for the good of your company.
 Values are compromised in the quest for the highest profit margins.